 The Master Tree Farmer courses are the only satellite broadcasts of their kind for forest landowners throughout the South.
 Each participating state land grant university has a coordinator making arrangements for their programs.
 Clemson University serves as the host for the programs.
 Forestry professionals from universities and private and public organizations participate as instructors and presenters.
 Broadcasts are live from Clemson to viewing locations around the South.

-The 2013 Master Tree Farmer will be conducted every Tuesday evening beginning on April 2, 2013 continuing through April 30, 2013.
-The program will start at 6:30pm and end at 8:30pm.
+The 2015 Master Tree Farmer will be conducted every Tuesday evening beginning on Januray 27, 2015 continuing through February 17, 2015.
+The program will start at 7:00pm and end at 8:30pm.
 This year the program will be delivered via the internet which means you will have the option to watch it at home.
 However, there are some sites that will be available for viewing the program.
-Click here for a list of Live Sites showing the Master Tree Farmer program.
-Click here for more information on the 2013 program.
+A list of live sites will be posted here as soon as the become available.
+Click here for more information on the 2015 program.